Sweden is more than the home of ABBA, Swedish meatballs, and Ikea.

 Check our post about things to do at night in Stockholm for even more fun after the sun goes down.

-This often-confused-for-a-palace building sits on Djurgården island, in the center of Stockholm.
+This often-confused-for-a-palace building sits on the island of Djurgården in the center of Stockholm.

 Much like Skansen, Noridska Museet explores aspects of everyday Nordic living.